 § 159-13.
 The budget ordinance; form, adoption, limitations, tax levy, filing.

 (a) Not earlier than 10 days after the day the budget is presented to the board and not later than July 1, the governing board shall adopt a budget ordinance making appropriations and levying taxes for the budget year in such sums as the board may consider sufficient and proper, whether greater or less than the sums recommended in the budget.
-The budget ordinance shall authorize all financial transactions of the local government or public authority except
+The budget ordinance shall authorize all financial transactions of the local government or public authority except the following:

 (1) Those authorized by a project ordinance,